jmesparre/jm/memory-bank/progress.md

 - The scroll-based navigation was initially implemented with a threshold, then refined to trigger at the absolute top/bottom of content, and now includes a debounce to improve user experience and correct navigation direction, along with more forgiving scroll boundary detection.
 - The issue with special characters in URLs was identified and resolved by standardizing directory and link names to ASCII-compatible versions.
 - The contact form email sending functionality is now implemented using a direct `fetch` request to the Brevo API, resolving previous issues with the `@getbrevo/brevo` SDK.
+- Identified and documented the need to configure environment variables directly in Vercel for production deployments.
+- Diagnosed and resolved the Brevo sender validation issue by changing the API route to use a fixed, verified sender email.